MiguelCastillo/Brackets-wsSanitizer/README.md

 Details
 =======
-Bring sanity to your code by keeping white spaces and tabs consistent; white space sanitizer.
-This is accomplished by leveraging Brackets white spaces and tabs settings.

 For example, if Brackets is configured to use white spaces, wsSanitizer will convert all leading tabs to white spaces. wsSanitizer will also use Brackets white spaces settings so that if Brackets is configured to use 4 spaces, all leading tabs will be converted to 4 spaces.

 Conversely, if you have Brackets configured to use tabs, then all leading white spaces will be converted to tabs.
 It will also take into account the amount of spaces in each tab .
 So that if Brackets is configured to have 4 spaces in a tab, then wsSanitizer will convert every 4 leading spaces to a single tab.